 Choosing a kerosene stove is not exactly the easiest, considering the number of features and options in the market.
 In order to help sort out some of the various options and designs, here is a list of the top kerosene cook stoves.
 It’s safe to say that you can’t go wrong with these models for outdoor use.

-Kerosene Brass Pressure Stove 2412
+Butterfly Kerosene Pressure Stove

 Its tank is just short of 1 liter, but it can burn for up to 3 hours on a single filling.
-It has a very attractive, retro design that if handled properly can be handed down from generation to generation.
+This stove uses a very energy efficient burning system despite being one of the older models.

 Chinatera 8 Wicks Kerosene Burner

-Best Use: Kitchen Back-Up, outdoor use
+Best use: Kitchen back up, outdoor use

-Although Chinatera 8 Wicks Kerosene Burner is exceptionally light, it isn’t considered to be a suitable solution for hikers or backpackers.
-The main reason is that the lighter weight is achieved through the use of very thin metal in its construction.
+However, it isn’t considered to be a suitable solution for hikers or backpackers.
+The main reason is that the lighter weight is achieved using very thin metal in its construction.
 This makes the stove rather susceptible to damage if tossed around.

 A second reason for not packing this stove on the trail is that the fuel tank is not very well sealed and has the tendency to spill if it is tipped.
 Many users of this stove also claim that it can be very vulnerable to wind and drafts.